 If you know anyone in the Canterbury area who might wish to learn to play or improve their bridge, do let them know about us.

-From June onwards, the Learn & Play Group will be run by Roger Markwick.
+From June onwards, my own Learn & Play Group at Lower Hardres will continue under the guidance of Roger Markwick.

 Supervised play sessions may be arranged for small groups (of four or eight) on specific topics upon request, playing either prepared or random hands.

 Short courses of four weekly lessons may be arranged from time to time upon specific topics designed to expand and develop students' knowledge and experience.